-445-446 Practicum in Substance 1 Credit per term Abuse Counseling I-II

-Prerequisites: 611-613 or M.A. program practicum 506-507 or 480-481 or 585-586 or 664-664, Approval of Program Coordinator and Direct of Training and Community Service, concurrent with practicum seminar 447-448.
+445-446 Practicum in Substance Abuse Counseling I-II 1 Credit per term Prerequisites: 611-613 or M.A. program practicum 506-507 or 480-481 or 587 + 590 or 664-665, Approval of Program Coordinator and Direct of Training and Community Service, concurrent with practicum seminar 447-448.
 Students are involved in an approved field placement experience to integrate knowledge and skills in a clinical setting.
 Students are required to spend 300 clock hours per practicum (a minimum of 700 total clock hours) in a supervised field experience.

 447-448 M.A.
-Practicum Seminar in Substance 1 Credit per term Abuse Counseling I-II
+Practicum Seminar 1 Credit per term in Substance Abuse Counseling I-II

-Prerequisite: Concurrent with Practica (445 & 446).
+Prerequisite: Concurrent with Practica (445 and 446).
 This course is designed to develop alcohol and other drug counseling skills concurrent with practicum field experiences.
 A group supervision model provides the student with the opportunity to apply previously learned concepts while working in an outside field experience.
 Emphasis is on written and oral case presentations in the areas of counseling skills, intake assessment, treatment planning and case management.
 Students are expected to recognize professional and legal considerations relevant to ethics, confidentiality, working with referral sources, special populations, treatment options, and models of alcohol and drug counseling.